Fawlty Towers: Plot directions and examples

 Basil's physical outbursts are primarily directed at Manuel, an emotional but largely innocent Spaniard whose confused English vocabulary causes him to make elementary mistakes.
 At times, Basil beats Manuel with a frying pan and smacks his forehead with a spoon.
-The violence towards Manuel caused rare negative criticism of the show.
-Sybil and Polly, on the other hand, are more patient and understanding toward Manuel; everyone's usual excuse for his behaviour to guests is, "He's from Barcelona"; Manuel even once used the excuse for himself.
+The violence towards Manuel caused rare criticism of the show.
+Sybil and Polly, on the other hand, are more patient and understanding towards Manuel; everyone's usual excuse to guests for his behaviour is "He's from Barcelona"; Manuel even once used the excuse for himself.

 Basil longs for a touch of class, sometimes playing recordings of classical music.
 In the first episode he is playing music by Brahms when Sybil remarks, after pestering him asking to do different tasks: "You could have them both done by now if you hadn't spent the whole morning skulking in there listening to that racket."
-Basil replies, with exasperation, "Racket??
+Basil replies, with exasperation, "Racket?
 That's Brahms!
 Brahms' Third Racket!"
 Basil often displays blatant snobbishness as he attempts to climb the social ladder, frequently expressing disdain for the "riff-raff", "cretins" and "yobbos" that he believes regularly populate his hotel.
 His desperation is readily apparent as he makes increasingly hopeless manoeuvres and painful faux pas in trying to curry favour with those he perceives as having superior social status.
 Yet he finds himself forced to serve those individuals that are "beneath" him.
-As such, Basil's efforts tend to be counter-productive, with guests leaving the hotel in disgust and his marriage (and sanity) stretching to breaking point.
+Basil's efforts tend to be counter-productive, with guests leaving the hotel in disgust and his marriage (and sanity) stretching to breaking point.